kevinbringard/OpenStack-tools/vpp/README.md

 ## Getting started

 ### Stand up the Vagrant box and login
+vagrant up --provider=vmware_fusion
-vagrant up && vagrant ssh
+vagrant ssh

-### Copy the vagrant files to /home/vagrant
-cp /vagrant .

-### Make sure you're running the latest kernel and libs
-sudo yum -y update

-### Setup hugepages and NUMA isolation
-sudo sed -i 's/rhgb quiet/rhgb quiet default_hugepagesz=2M hugepagesz=2M hugepages=2048 iommu=pt intel_iommu=on isolcpus=0-3/' /etc/default/grub
-sudo grub2-mkconfig -o /boot/grub2/grub.cfg

-### Reboot
-sudo reboot

-### Run the setup_vpp.bash script.
-It will take some time
+### Run the install_vpp_rpms.bash script.
+This installs VPP and its python API from the VPP repos
-./setup_vpp.bash
+cd /vagrant
+./install_vpp_rpms.bash

-### Verify vpp is up and running properly (the setup_vpp script also dumps this info)
+### Verify vpp is up and running properly (the install_vpp_rpms.bash script also dumps this info)
 sudo vppctl show int

 ### Run setup_devstack.bash
 ./setup_devstack.bash

+### Restart q-svc (neutron-server) by the normal devstack means.
+This is due to a bug in the ML2 driver, it may be unecessary later.

+### Restart n-sch (nova scheduler) by the normal devstack means.
+This is to make sure the NUMATopologyFilter scheduling filter takes effect.

+### Restart n-cpu (nova-compute) by the normal devstack means.
+This is to ensure it's using the correct qemu binary and populating the nova.compute_nodes.numa_topology correctly

+### Create a new neutron-network and subnet.
+This appears to be necessary due to a bug in the ML2 driver which doesn't corretly plumb in DHCP services for existing networks
+neutron net-create my-vpp-net
+neutron subnet-create my-vpp-net 10.254.254.0/24 --name my-vpp-subnet

+### Spin up a VM on the new network
+nova boot --image cirros-0.3.4-x86_64-uec --flavor m1.tiny.hugepage --nic net-name=my-vpp-net vpp-test-1

 ## That's it!
-When this finishes you should have a running devstack with the VPP plugin.
-It's worth noting at this time we're still working though some issues with Virtualbox and NUMA so it's likely you'll run into issues actually launching VMs, but neautron port-create commands *should* work